Caffeine and Ciprofloxacin: Can You Take Them Together?

 Other sources

-• Topical ciprofloxacin ear or eye drops are not absorbed meaningfully and do not cause this interaction
+Topical ciprofloxacin ear or eye drops are barely absorbed and do not cause this interaction.
+Decaffeinated coffee contains only a trace of caffeine and is generally fine in normal amounts.

 The bottom line